BryanHorow/simple-twitch-notif/README.md

 Create a Telegram account.
 Refer to callmebot troubleshooting here: https://www.callmebot.com/blog/telegram-text-messages/

-You can run this locally or any web hosting you prefer, enjoy :)
+You can run this locally or any web hosting service you prefer, enjoy :)